ksproska/ytSidePanel_foreignLanguageLearning/README.md

 Install it to proceed.

 ### Add script to tampermonkey
-After extension is installed go to extension and click `Create a new script...`.
+After installation go to tampermonkey extension and click `Create a new script...`.

 ![](images/create_script.png)